 (see Gavin Bryars’ notes about The Sinking of the Titanic and Jesus’ Blood Never Failed Me Yet also see Discography ).

-He has composed prolifically for the theatre and dance as well as for the concert hall and has written four full-length operas.
+He has composed prolifically for the theatre and dance as well as for the concert hall and has written five full-length operas.
 His first opera, Medea was first staged by the director Robert Wilson at the Opéra de Lyon and Opéra de Paris in 1984.
 Following the success of the original production, a revised version was given in concert in 1995 by the BBC Scottish Symphony Orchestra.
 His second opera, Doctor Ox’s Experiment (based on a story by Jules Vernes and with a libretto by Blake Morrison) was staged by the Canadian film director Atom Egoyan for English National Opera in 1998.
 A separate production of Doctor Ox’s Experiment appeared in 1999 in Dortmund, Germany.
 The third opera, “G” (libretto again by Blake Morrison), was commissioned by Mainz Opera and was premiered in February 2002, staged by Georges Delnon, in the newly refurbished Mainz Opera House.

 Among the visual artists who have worked with Gavin Bryars’ music are: Tim Head (on a live performance of Jesus’ Blood Never Failed Me Yet), Bruce MacLean (collaboration on Invention of Tradition), James Hugonin (The North Shore, From Mina Harker’s Journal and The Island Chapel were written for his exhibitions).
 Bill Culbert did an installation for a live performance of The Sinking of the Titanic.
 Jennifer Bartlett’s paintings were an integral part of the design for Four Elements.
 A Man in a Room, Gambling, was a collaboration with Juan Muñoz for Artangel.
 Christian Boltanski did an installation for a live performance of The Sinking of the Titanic in Bruges, France, and Gavin Bryars performed The Sinking of the Titanic as a part of Christian Boltanski’s exhibition in the Mito Art Tower, Japan.
 Robert Wilson used Gavin Bryars’ music in various exhibitions of his drawings, as well as working with him in the theatre.
 David Byrne used Jesus’ Blood Never Failed Me Yet for his photographic exhibition in Tokyo.
 In 2002 Gavin Bryars worked on a project with Will Alsop and Bruce McLean for the Valencia Architecture Biennale.
 In July 2006 he was a keynote speaker at the Alvar Aalto Academy Symposium in Finland. in May 2012 he worked with the Quay Brothers on Overworlds and Underworlds, a series of installations and performances in Leeds

 In 2016 he also did a project with Blake Morrison and the GB Ensemble for the Yorkshire Festival, with Sonic Journeys.
 For The Stopping Train downloaded audio is be played (on headphones) for the whole journey between his home town, Goole, and Hull in both directions.
+In 2021 he wrote a piece for choir and brass, celebrating Goole, commissioned by Junction and Sound UK.

 The Gavin Bryars Ensemble, founded in 1981, performs internationally, including appearances in France, Italy, Spain, Portugal, Norway, Finland, Latvia, Estonia, Lithuania, Hungary, Czeck Republic, Belgium, Germany, Holland, Mexico, Norway, Austria, Japan and Australia, as well as giving occasional concerts in UK. (see Ensemble).
 In 2012 an enlarged ensemble (with guest Philip Jeck, and a quartet of low strings consisting of his four children) performed a special centenary version of The Sinking of the Titanic.